Terms and Conditions

 9.14 Please ensure that you return Goods to Us no more than 14 calendar days after the day on which you have informed us that you wish to cancel under this Clause 11.

-9.16 You may return Goods to Us in person during Our business hours of 0900 – 1630 hours Monday to Thursday and 0900 – 1400 Friday (closed Saturday, Sunday and Bank Holidays) by post or another suitable delivery service of your choice to Our returns address at 1.10 Platform, New Station Street, Leeds, LS1 4JB.
+9.16 You may return Goods to Us in person during Our business hours of 0900 – 1630 hours Monday to Thursday and 0900 – 1400 Friday (closed Saturday, Sunday and Bank Holidays) by post or another suitable delivery service of your choice to Our returns address at 1st Floor, Phoenix House, 3 South Parade, Leeds, LS1 5QX.
 Please note that you must bear the costs of returning Goods to Us if cancelling under this Clause.
 We will also charge you the direct cost to Us of collection if you request that We collect the Goods from you.
-The cost of returning Goods to Us should not normally exceed the cost of having them originally delivered to you if you use the same carrier
+The cost of returning Goods to Us should not normally exceed the cost of having them originally delivered to you if you use the same carrier.

 9.17 If you are a Consumer, Refunds under this Clause will be issued to you within 14 calendar days of the following: